dbanetto/uni/assign2/report.md

 heritage sites and more.

-Local residents had submitted their concerns about the impacts of the project.
-The environmental, mainly increased air pollution, and noise complaints were shown to be be mitigated by experts [@epa_report].
+Local residents had submitted their concerns about the impacts of the project [@public_enagement].
+Their concerns were in two main aspects, environmental impact and amenity.
+First was the environmental and impacts, primarily increased air pollution.
+The expert opinion on the matter was that there would be likely no increased degradation of air quality in the long term compared to not having the Flyover [@epa_report].
-However, they did agree on the concern of the noise but only during construction.
+However, they did agree that the concern of the noise during construction was justified.
+The second concern of the amenity of the Basin Reserve would severely be impacted by building a fly over.
+The EPA agreed with this sentiment but David McMahon did not.

 The EPA also question the method of how the final options for the project was chosen.
 They commented on the how flyover-based options were given some